 The SD card only works for one unique vehicle.
 The SD card must pass authentication verification to be used for that specific vehicle.
+Do not remove SD card while the ignition is on.

 Potential error scenarios and messages include:

-- The SD card has initialized for the first time: "Once initialized, this SD card can only be used for navigation in this vehicle." - The SD card is not working properly: "SD card is not functioning properly.
-(Error Code)." - The SD card is not paired with the existing system: "This SD card is not valid in this vehicle for navigation.
+- The SD card has initialized for the first time: "Once initialized, this SD card can only be used for navigation in this vehicle."
+Make sure the SD card switch is in an upward position. - The SD card is not working properly: "SD card is not functioning properly.
+(Error Code)." - The SD card is not paired with the existing system: "This Nav SD card is not valid in this vehicle for navigation.
 See Owner's Manual for more detail or visit your dealer.
 (Error Code)." - The SD card has been removed from the slot: "SD card has been removed.
 (Error Code)."
+Make sure the Nav SD card is in the slot.